tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/kubernetes_clusters.html.markdown

   * `certification_authority` - The certificate used for access.
   * `claim_expired_seconds` - The expired seconds to recycle ENI.
   * `cluster_as_enabled` - Indicates whether to enable cluster node auto scaler.
   * `cluster_cidr` - A network address block of the cluster.
-Different from vpc cidr and cidr of other clusters within this vpc.
+Different from vpc cidr and cidr of other clusters within this VPC.
   * `cluster_deploy_type` - Deployment type of the cluster.
   * `cluster_desc` - Description of the cluster.
   * `cluster_external_endpoint` - External network address to access.